Ahmed0028/Professional-Machine-Learning-Engineer/README.md

 - Monitor, optimize, and maintain ML solutions

-**This repository contains some Resources and Tips that will help you prepare for the Exam.**
+**This repository contains some Resources and Tips that will help you prepare for the Exam**

 **I will follow the same architect exam guide from Google: **